EQuimper/twitter-clone-with-graphql-reactnative/README.md

 };
 ```

 Graphql gonna always use this Date here when he see the type.
 Why we do this ?
-This is for serialized the input.
+This is for serializing the input.

 Now time to add the sort on mongoose for get the lastone create first